RahulSivananda/Kurumi-Everywhere/README.md

 # Kurumi-Everywhere

-Firefox addon that Replaces all images in every websites to kawaii images of Tokisaki Kurumi
+Firefox add-on that Replaces all images in every websites to kawaii images of Tokisaki Kurumi

 This is a hobby project to spread Kurumi love to the world.

-this is not yet committed to firefox so to use this add-on do the following
+this is not yet committed to FireFox so to use this add-on do the following
 1. Clone/Download the repository
 2. Type about:debugging in the address bar
 3. Click on load temporary Add-on